bkunyiha/blockchain/book-draft/bitcoin-wallet-ui/05-Embedded-Database.md

 ## What is SQLCipher?

+Before we dive into our implementation, let's understand what SQLCipher is and why we chose it for our wallet application.

 **SQLCipher** is an open-source extension to SQLite that provides transparent 256-bit AES encryption of database files.
 Unlike standard SQLite, SQLCipher encrypts the entire database file, including:

 - Table schemas